camrev/camrev.github.io/_pages/about.md

 •	Building a New Reputation: The Impact of Adopting Voluntary Standards

-•	Protection or Protectionism: The Effect of Technical Regulations on Inputs' Sourcing (with [Irene Iodice](https://ioire.github.io))
+•	Protection or Protectionism: The Effect of Technical Regulations on Input Sourcing (with [Irene Iodice](https://ioire.github.io))

 •	Business Perception on Burdensome Non-Tariff Measures and their Impact on International Trade (with Cristian Ugarte)